 Life & Community on Shore

 Atlantic Odyssey begins on the temperate shores of beautiful Cape Cod, Massachusetts with a 3-week shore component.
 Students will develop scientific survey skills in local salt marshes, beaches, and harbors in partnership with local research and conservation groups.
 Working with additional SEA partners from Woods Hole Oceanographic Institution, the New England Aquarium, and Mystic Seaport Museum, students will learn about climate policy and adaptation measures adopted throughout the Southern New England region.
 When not actively engaged in field experiences, students will receive practical instruction in basic navigation techniques and ship management skills to prepare for their time at sea.
-In preparation for coral reef survey work in the Caribbean, students will also learn proper snorkeling and reef surveying techniques.
+In preparation for coral reef survey work in the Florida Keys, students will also learn proper snorkeling and reef surveying techniques.
 Finally, time, materials, and instruction for observational and reflective journaling will be included.

 Life & Leadership at Sea